rybafish/rybafish.github.io/faq.md

 ### How the statement execution time measured?
 It is client-side measurement.
 Therefore it includes: prepare, execute and fetch.
 Highly depends on the network and the result size.

+### Is it possible to enable auto-commit?
+At the moment - no. You need to do explicit "commit" if you need to persist your changes.

 ### What status bar indicator colors mean?
 Gray - connecred, waiting.
 Blue - synchronous call is running: usually connection or keep-alive execution.